modir/using-laminas-framework-book/version2/docs/uploads.md

 set its content with data of the image file (lines 32-45), and return the @`Response`[Laminas\Http\PhpEnvironment\Response] object from the controller action (line 53).

-I> Note that returning the @`Response`[Laminas\Http\PhpEnvironment\Response] object disables the default rendering of the view template for
+> Note that returning the @`Response`[Laminas\Http\PhpEnvironment\Response] object disables the default rendering of the view template for
-I> this action method.
+> this action method.
 By this reason, we do not create the *file.phtml* view template file.

 #### Creating Factory for the Controller